EmanAlnassar/RestaurantReviewsApp/README.md

-# Mobile Web Specialist Certification Course
----
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.

-### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### Project Rubric

-Your project will be evaluated by a Udacity code reviewer according to the [Restaurant Reviews project rubric](https://review.udacity.com/#!/rubrics/1090/view).
-Please review for detailed project requirements.
-The rubric should be a resource you refer to periodically to make sure your project meets specifications.

-### What do I do from here?
+# **Restaurant Reviews** App

+This is an _accessibility_ project at [**Udacity's FEND**](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
+It requires to make the provided site fully responsive across different devices (mobile-ready) and assessable throw keyboard and voice-over  users.
+Furthermore, update it to be an offline-first application.

+## Folder Content

+- index.html
+- restaurant.html
+- /css
+- /data
+- /img
+- /js
+- sw.js

+## Getting Started & Experience

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+1. In this folder, run up a simple HTTP server to serve up the site files on your local computer.

     * In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
+If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8228` (or some other port, if port 8000 is already in use.)
+For Python 3.x, you can use `python3 -m http.server 8228`.
    * Note -  For Windows systems, Python 3.x is installed as `python` by default.
-To start a Python 3.x server, you can simply enter `python -m http.server 8000`.
+To start a Python 3.x server, you can simply enter `python -m http.server 8228`.
+2. With your server running, visit the site throw Google Chrome: `http://localhost:8228`.

+## User Experience

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+1. Look around the site for a bit to see what the experience looks like.
-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

-## Leaflet.js and Mapbox:

-This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
-You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
-Mapbox is free to use, and does not require any payment information.

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future-proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+   - The site becomes fully responsive with the power of using `<meta>` viewport,  `%` value and `@media` query - _open the developer tool_ - to see how the site act with different devices.
+2. Use your keyboard to see how the site navigation behaves.
+   - Skip links and `tabindex` add to improve the navigation with the `tab` key by focusing important info and links.
+3. Use ChromeVox Classic Extension or another voice-over app to experiance the site navigation.
+   - role`, `aria-label` and `alt` attributes are used to make the reader-device read an explanation of hard to reach elements like visual content to provide smooth accessibility and powerful web browsing.
+4. Check that a service worker is enabled by going to `chrome://inspect/#service-workers` and looking for `http://localhost:8228/sw.js`.
+   - Add a ServiceWorker script to approach offline first power as if there is no internet connection to enhance the accessibility of the site.